 This BSc (Hons) Civil Engineering degree is accredited by the JBM on behalf of the Institution of Civil Engineers, the Institution of Structural Engineers, the Institute of Highway Engineers and the Chartered Institution of Highways and Transportation.
 This course provides you with a full educational base for progression to Incorporated Engineer (IEng) status.

-The University of South Wales has excellent facilities, and is committed to investment and refurbishment.
+The University of South Wales has excellent facilities for civil engineering, and is committed to investment and refurbishment.
 We’ve just completed a £130m investment programme in new buildings and facilities.

 The University has also announced a further investment of £28m to ensure that you’re using equipment and software that is state-of-the-art and industry-standard.
 We continually evaluate our labs and teaching spaces and regularly re-fit and re-equip them.
 A recent refurbishment of a number of our Civil and Mechanical Engineering labs is part of this programme of continuous enhancement of our facilities.